$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Appendix: Effect of Different Choices of f0 Priors on Parameter Estimation

 \section{Appendix: Effect of Different Choices of \texorpdfstring{$f_0$}{f0} Priors on Parameter Estimation}

-To understand whether we have effects on the posteriors caused by the choice of the priors, especially for the case when there was no microlensing injected in the data.
+To understand whether we have effects on the posteriors caused by the choice of the priors, especially for the case when there was no WO microlensing injected in the data.
 We study the effect of the choice of the parameter $f_0$, for which we have two different priors: (i) $f_0 = [20, 1024]$ Hz and (ii) $f_0 = [20, f_{\rm isco}]$ Hz, where $f_{\rm isco}$ is the innermost stable circular orbit frequency of the binary black holes and $1024 Hz$ is the final frequency of the the frequency-series data.

 We have plotted the frequency-domain data and the waveform model is constructed with the medians of the posteriors.
-To compare with we have shown in figure \ref{fig:n} that, we do not observe any direct effect of the choice of $f_0$ prior, since the medians of the microlensing perturbation parameter $b$ was very close to being zero.
-The medians of $b$ for both the cases with $f_0$ prior up to $1024$ Hz and $f_{\rm isco}$ are 0.0877 and 0.0764 respectively, therefore not showing any microlensing features prominently.
-We also obtained the joint distribution of the microlensing and source parameters when the signal was not microlensed, with those two different $f_0$ priors.
+To compare with we have shown in figure \ref{fig:n} that, we do not observe any direct effect of the choice of $f_0$ prior, since the medians of the WO microlensing perturbation parameter $b$ was very close to being zero.
+The medians of $b$ for both the cases with $f_0$ prior up to $1024$ Hz and $f_{\rm isco}$ are 0.0877 and 0.0764 respectively, therefore not showing any WO microlensing features prominently.
+We also obtained the joint distribution of the WO microlensing template parameters and source parameters when the signal was not WO microlensed, with those two different $f_0$ priors.
 The comparison of the choice of such different prior choices is shown in figure \ref{fig:no_ML}.
-Similarly, we obtained the joint distribution of the microlensing and source parameters when the signal was actually microlensed, with those two different $f_0$ priors.
+Similarly, we obtained the joint distribution of the WO microlensing template parameters and source parameters when the signal was actually WO microlensed, with those two different $f_0$ priors.
 The comparison of the choice of such different prior choices is shown in figure \ref{fig:ML}.